Classical Shadow Tomography with Mutually Unbiased Bases: Conclusion

-\textbf{Acknowledgements---} This work was supported by the National Natural Science Foundation of China under Grants No. 62001260 (Y.W.), and the Beijing Natural Science Foundation under Grant No. Z220002 (Y.W.).
+\textbf{Acknowledgements---} The work of Yu Wang received support from the National Natural Science Foundation of China through Grants No. 62001260 and No. 42330707, as well as from the Beijing Natural Science Foundation under Grant No. Z220002.
+The work of Wei Cui is supported by the fellowship of China Postdoctoral Science Foundation NO.2022M720507 and in part by the Beijing Postdoctoral Research Foundation.